utopia-foss/dantro/doc/integrating.rst

 .. note::

     Make sure that this additional module is loaded when the rest of your project is loaded.
-    If the :py:func:`~dantro.utils.data_ops.register_operation` calls are not interpreted, the operations will not be available.
+    If the :py:func:`~dantro.data_ops.db_tools.register_operation` calls are not interpreted, the operations will not be available.

 Summary